c2997108/lastwasm/README.rst

 * Finding rearrangements and recombinations: we believe last-split_ does that more rigorously than anything else.

-* Finding DNA-versus-protein related regions, especially protein fossils (but introns are not considered).
+* Finding DNA-versus-protein related regions, especially protein_ fossils_.

 * Unusual data, e.g. AT-rich DNA, because we can fit_ parameters to the data and calculate significance_.